princomp/princomp.github.io/source/lectures/data/trees.md

 - The root has two children, holding the values 7 and 11,
 - The node holding the value 5 has $0$ children, hence it is a leaf,
 - The node with value 11 has one child (holding the value 30): we call it "the right child", and observe that the node holding the value 11 has no "left child",
-- The depth of the tree is $4$,
+- The height *of the tree* is $4$,
-- The nodes holding the values 7, 5 and 8 taken together form a subtree, of depth $1$.
+- The nodes holding the values 7, 5 and 8 taken together form a subtree, of height $1$.

 ## Possible Implementation